MicrosoftDocs/edge-developer/microsoft-edge/webview2/release-notes/archive.md

 <!-- ------------------------------ -->
 #### Experimental APIs

-No Experimental APIs are added in this Prerelease SDK.
+No Experimental APIs have been added in this Prerelease SDK.

 <!-- ------------------------------ -->